jsdclxvi/Reforestation/README.md

-## Why are fish so smart?
-Because they live in schools!
+## People are making apocalypse jokes like there’s no tomorrow.